Follow this 14-step SEO Audit checklist to find SEO errors and boost your Google rankings.

 Just as with regular pruning, Content Pruning is a process where you remove the unnecessary to maximize results.

-Remove pages that serve little purpose and that don’t adequately answer the search queries of Google searches.
+Remove pages that serve little purpose (specific to your page) and that don’t adequately answer the search queries of Google searches.

 While you should consider removing problematic pages discovered with the SEO tool in the last step, tools often don’t pick up on the majority of problem pages.
 So you have to do some manual searches.